A California Champion for Hope

 HOPE has been a guiding light through this explosive growth, providing leadership development, advocacy, and education to help ensure Latinas have a seat at the table and a strong voice in the political decisions that affect them and their families.
 Since 2007 – a year after Lorena joined Comcast – our company has been there for HOPE and the women it serves.
 To date, Comcast has invested more than $350,000 in cash and in-kind support, including $175,000 in grants from the Comcast Foundation.

 Through the HOPE Youth Leadership Program (HYLP), the organization targets what it calls the "invisible middle" – low-income, high school-aged Latinas who perform too high for academic intervention, yet too low for honors classes or enrichment activities.
 HOPE’s goal is to propel these students from "average" and give them a voice that empowers them to realize their potential.
 The students participate in an intensive six-month leadership and advocacy training program, and have the opportunity to meet with state representatives and Latina mentors.
-They also use digital media to produce documentaries of their experiences, such as the video above.
+They also use digital media to produce documentaries of their experiences.

 "Thanks to Lorena’s leadership, our youth have been equipped with the technical tools and know-how to produce powerful videos that educate and inform a wider audience on the issues important to young Latinas," said Helen Iris Torres, HOPE’s executive director and CEO.
 "The Comcast Foundation has been a true partner in our efforts to provide important tools to young Latina leaders seeking to pursue higher education and to be of service in their community."